“One must approach music with a serious rigor and, at the same time, with a great, affectionate joy.”

 How we sound in performance is a direct result of how we practice.

-So even though practice entails focused work, it’s crucial that we permeate our work with joy.
+So even though practice entails focused work, it’s crucial that we work joyfully, permeating each task with the spirit we’ll project from the stage.

-The following 4 habits help us infuse practice with bountiful spirit.
+The following 4 guidelines help us infuse practice with meaning and joy.

 1. Set Attainable Goals